Superari/sCTF-2015/q1/Graphics Interchange Format.md

 ````

-The flag is noticibly within the hex.
+The flag is noticibly within the file.

 ##Flag